 Spraoi & Sonas Early Learning Centres offer home-from-home childcare to children from 6 months of age to 12 years.
-Here at Spraoi & Sonas Centres, we offer full-time and part-time day-care services, before and after school care, pre-schooling services, and sessional services for all age groups in our purpose-designed Galway and Clare childcare centres.
+Here at Spraoi & Sonas Centres, we offer Clare & Galway creche facilities as well as full-time and part-time day-care services, before and after school care, pre-schooling services, and sessional services for all age groups in our purpose-designed childcare centres.

 All of our centres are fully equipped with age-appropriate equipment for play and learning, and all centres enjoy large, secure outdoor play areas.
 Our outdoor play areas are fully-stocked with infant-friendly surfaces, climbing equipment, imaginative play equipment, sports and exercise equipment, sensory toys, natural materials, and mark-making materials to stimulate the senses and create an outdoor playroom of sorts.

 With a team of highly experienced, fully-qualified childcare professionals working at each of our centres, we believe in offering a safe, inclusive, and nurturing environment for all children in our care.